STARInformatics/starinformatics.github.io/README.md

-# STAR Informatics Web Site Generator
+# STAR Informatics Website Generator

 This repository hosts templates, scripts and contents for the generation of the business web site for STAR (**S**ervices & **T**ools for **A**dvanced **R**esearch) Informatics division of [Delphinai Corporation](https://delphinai.ca).